mfaani/mfaani/content/posts/CurrentValueSubject-example.md

 ### Does `Set<AnyCancellable>` help avoid memory leaking?

 The concept of disposeBag / having a Set<AnyCancellable> variable, is not about leaking memory i.e. it’s not about ending subscriptions when an object goes out of memory.
-That will happen.
-The main purpose is to retain the subscription until the object is in memory (or until you call `cancel` yourself)
+That will happen automatically.

-Because if you don’t use store your subscriptions (use dispose bag), your subscriptions will go out of memory right away (hence no leaking) as shown earlier.
+The main purpose is to retain the subscription until the object is in memory (or until you call `cancel` yourself) Because if you don’t use store your subscriptions (use dispose bag), your subscriptions will go out of memory right away (hence no leaking) as shown earlier.

 ### Anything else about `Set<AnyCancellable>`?